Logos Institute Essay Writing Competition

 - Essays should be 1,500 words or less (Not including title page, bibliography or references).

-- The essay should answer one of the six essay prompts.
+- The essay should answer one of the seven essay prompts.

 - Please include a separate title page which will include the essay title, your name, and your school.